cmb69/cryptographp_xh/README.md

 As such it has no usage on its own.
 How it can be used by developers of other plugins is explained in the [CMSimple\_XH Wiki](https://www.cmsimple-xh.org/wiki/doku.php/captcha_plugins).

-## Limitations

-To successfully submit forms protected by Cryptographp\_XH, the browser of the visitor must accept cookies.

 ## Troubleshooting